1jour1vin

 Wine rated (2021 guide) 99/100

-So much sweet tobacco, stone, bramble, and blackcurrant on the nose.
-The palate is full and compact with very polished but solid and robust tannins that extend throughout the length and breadth of the wine.
+The nose is filled with notes of sweet tobacco, stone, bramble, and blackcurrant.
+The palate is full-bodied and compact, with very polished yet firm and robust tannins that carry through the entire length and breadth of the wine.
 Energetic acidity.
 Very structured and powerful, yet agile and impressive.
-Historic sensation.
+A historic sensation.
 Made from biodynamically grown grapes.
 It needs at least 6 years of bottle aging to soften.
 Try after 2027.

 Yves Beck